Types, Causes, Risks, and Symptoms of Uterine Fibroids

 Minimally invasive procedures:

 - Forced ultrasound surgery is a procedure that can use sound waves to destroy uterine fibroids.
 It consists of laying in a special MRI machine.
-This lets the doctors use high frequency sound waves to see and destroy the fibroids.
+This lets the doctors use high-frequency sound waves to see and destroy the fibroids.

 - At the same time, myolysis reduces the size of fibroids.
 It uses an electric current or a laser.
 Cryomyolysis can also be used to freeze the fibroids.

 - Endometrial softening consists of the insertion of a special instrument in the uterus.
 This destroys the uterine lining using heat, an electrical current, hot water, or microwaves.